Enhancing repository-level software repair via repository-aware knowledge graphs: Experimental Setup

-\item \textbf{RQ-2}: \textbf{\textit{How does the knowledge graph construction within \tool contribute to bug localization?}} We analyze the effectiveness of our repository-aware knowledge graph in identifying relevant functions, examining multi-hop relationships and path structures connecting issue descriptions to bug locations.
+\item \textbf{RQ-2}: \textbf{\textit{How does the knowledge graph construction within \tool contribute to fault location?}} We analyze the effectiveness of our repository-aware knowledge graph in identifying relevant functions, examining multi-hop relationships, and path structures connecting issue descriptions to fault locations.

-\item \textbf{RQ-3}: \textbf{\textit{What are the impact of different components in \tool on repair performance?}} Through ablation studies, we evaluate the contributions of key components, including candidate function selection strategies, entity path information in patch generation, various patch ranking approaches, and different top-k configurations to understand their individual effects on repair success. \end{itemize}
+\item \textbf{RQ-3}: \textbf{\textit{What are the impact of different components in \tool on repair performance?}} Through ablation studies, we evaluate the contributions of key components, including candidate function selection strategies, entity path information in patch generation, various patch ranking approaches, and different candidate patch pool size configurations to understand their individual effects on repair success. \end{itemize}